-• If there is no event specific rule, a throw is only legal when it was done from inside of the bull's-eye.
+If there is no event specific rule, a throw is only legal when it was done from inside of the bull'seye.
 No stepping on line.

-- There will be a 10 minute warm-up period before each event - o Exception: 15 minutes for Super Catch and MTA. - The warm-up period begins soon after the previous event is finished, including any protests. - A loud signal will alert the throwers of the beginning (such as one hoot) and end (such as two hoots) of warm-up. - No boomerangs may be thrown after the signal marking the end of warm-up. - After the warm-up period has ended, throwers and officials have 5 minutes to report to their circles. - Warm-up throwing may take place on either the tournament fields or the designated practice area.
+There will be a 10 minute warm-up period before each event

+- Exception: 15 minutes for Super Catch, MTA100 and MTA Relay. - The warm-up period begins soon after the previous event is finished, including any protests.

+A loud signal will alert the throwers of the beginning (such as one hoot) and end (such as two hoots) of warm-up.

+No competition-style boomerangs may be thrown after the signal marking the end of warm-up.

+After the warm-up period has ended, throwers and officials have 5 minutes to report to their circles.

+Warm-up throwing may take place on either the tournament fields or the designated practice area.
 Throwers using the tournament field must avoid using the bull's-eyes.
+See events for exceptions.

+- In Super Catch and MTA Relay the team on deck may warm up their arms with short-range foam boomerang.
+Only soft foam boomerangs will be allowed for this and must have ranges of less than 10 meters. - This includes the tally throwers as well as the MTA thrower in Super Catch. - The tally throwers of Super Catch may warm up in their bully's eye in case there are at least two areas used.
+The warm-up in the tally circle has to be stopped on the signal of the previous team's MTA catch. - The MTA thrower on deck may position himself on the field and warm-up without disturbing the active MTA thrower. - The warm up time is different depending on the duration of the previous team's turn.
+The throwers of the first team of the event may warm-up during field set-up.

+Note: In case a thrower warming up disturbs the team in action his team loses its upcoming turn (get 0 points for the Super catch turn)

+Note: In MTA Relay the warm up with short-range foam boomerang is only allowed if all groups have at least 5 teams so that every team has a chance to warm up.
+If there are 5 or less teams in any group this can not be allowed because each group will need to perform the functions of timing and judging.

-See events for exceptions. - For the Australian round and Accuracy events, warm-ups by the first group may only be made in ways and locations that other teams will be allowed to use to warm up. - Example: if, after the event starts, other groups will not be allowed to have warm-up throws that fly into the 50 meter competition circle, then the first group may not have warm-up throws that fly into the competition circle - No throwing outside competition shall occur anywhere while an event is in progress.
-The only throwing will be in active circles by throwers competing in their turns or in official warm-up before their turns. - Any thrower, who is illegally throwing after the end of warm-up or illegally during an event, is disqualified from the event for which he is warming up, or his next event (if he has already competed in the current event), even if it's on another day. - Team only: Throwing a boomerang in a place or time that is not allowed is a personal penalty, but teams with 5 throwers will still have to deliver a team's judging member and might therefore be forced to throw short-handed.
+For the Australian round and Accuracy events, warm-ups by the first group may only be made in ways and locations that other teams will be allowed to use to warm up.

+• Example: if, after the event starts, other groups will not be allowed to have warm-up throws that fly into the 50 meter competition circle, then the first group may not have warm-up throws that fly into the competition circle

+No throwing outside competition shall occur anywhere while an event is in progress.
+The only throwing will be in active circles by throwers competing in their turns or in official warm-up before their turns.

+Any thrower, who is illegally throwing after the end of warm-up or illegally during an event, is disqualified from the event for which he is warming up, or his next event (if he has already competed in the current event), even if it's on another day.
-Weather conditions

-Competition have to be stopped on

-- Maximum humidity: 80%

-- Minimum temp: 36F, 2C

-- Maximum temp: 98F, 37C

-- Maximum sustained wind: 6 mps, 13.4 Mph, 21.6 kph

-- Maximum wind gusts (Doubling): xxx mps, xxx Mph, 15 kph

-- Maximum wind gusts: 8 mps, 17.9 Mph, 28.8 kph - Rain conditions: - o Stop for downpours or severe rain. - o Continue in drizzle and steady rain and, of course - Vicinity of lightning until the front clears.
+Team only: Throwing a boomerang in a place or time that is not allowed is a personal penalty, but teams with 5 throwers will still have to deliver a team's judging member and might therefore be forced to throw short-handed.